 Then the Tao Te Ching doubles down on all this with, To know yet to think that one does not know is best #71.

-(1) Entropy is a useful and perhaps odd way of understanding this situation.
+(1) Entropy (The third law of thermodynamics) is a useful and perhaps odd way of understanding this situation.
 Contrast between individual bits is what makes information.
 Such a state of distinctness or individuality is a low entropy state.
 There is a universal ‘pull’ on lower entropy states to increase in entropy, become more homogeneous, uniform.
 As entropy increases, the situation becomes more stable.